SciML/MethodOfLines.jl/docs/src/tutorials/PIDE.md

 #[Solving PIDEs (Integrals)](@id integral)

 It is also possible to solve PIDEs with MethodOfLines.jl.
-At present only first order quadrature on a uniform grid for integrals from zero to an independent variable is implemented.

 Consider the following system:
 ```math